rhyslwells/Data-Archive/content/standardised/Dash.md

 It is particularly well-suited for data visualization and dashboard creation.

-Dash integrates with popular libraries such as Plotly, Pandas, and NumPy, making it ideal for creating dynamic and interactive visualizations.
+Dash integrates with popular libraries such as [[Plotly]], Pandas, and NumPy, making it ideal for creating dynamic and interactive visualizations.

 Examples:
 - https://dash.gallery/Portal/?search=[ML]